Horospherical stacks and stacky coloured fans: Notation for horospherical varieties

 In the rest of this section we quickly review some notation for horospherical varieties.
 For more information, we recommend \cite{pasquier2009introduction}, \cite{knop1991luna}, \cite{perrin2014geometry} and \cite{perrin2018sanya} for the basics, and we recommend \cite{timashev2011homogeneous} for a more extensive resource.

 Fix a closed subgroup $H\subseteq G$ which contains $U$; such a subgroup is called a \define{horospherical subgroup}.
-A \define{horospherical $G/H$-variety}\footnote{Many sources call this a \textit{$G/H$-embedding}.
-Note that, for us, a \textit{variety} is an integral separated scheme of finite type over $k$; so varieties are irreducible.} is a normal $G$-variety $X$ together with a distinguished \define{base point} $x\in X$ such that the stabilizer $G_x=H$ is the horospherical subgroup and the orbit $G\cdot x=G/H$ is open in $X$; note that the base point is $x=eH\in G/H\subseteq X$.
-In the case where $G=T$ is a torus and $H=\{1\}$, a toric variety is a horospherical $T/\{1\}$-variety; see \cite{cox2011toric} for more on toric varieties.
-In the case where $H=P$ is a parabolic subgroup, the unique horospherical $G/P$-variety is the flag variety $G/P$ itself; see \cite{lakshmibai2018flag} or \cite{brion2004lectures} for more on flag varieties.
+A \define{$G/H$-horospherical variety} (or in other sources, a \textit{$G/H$-embedding}) is a normal $G$-variety $X$ together with a distinguished \define{base point} $x\in X$ such that the stabilizer $G_x=H$ is the horospherical subgroup and the orbit $G\cdot x=G/H$ is open in $X$; note that the base point is $x=eH\in G/H\subseteq X$.
+More generally, we say that $X$ is a \define{horospherical $G$-variety} if it is a $G/H$-horospherical variety for some horospherical subgroup $H\subseteq G$.
+In the case where $G=T$ is a torus and $H=\{1\}$, a toric variety is a $T/\{1\}$-horospherical variety; see \cite{cox2011toric} for more on toric varieties.
+In the case where $H=P$ is a parabolic subgroup, the unique $G/P$-horospherical variety is the flag variety $G/P$ itself; see \cite{lakshmibai2018flag} or \cite{brion2004lectures} for more on flag varieties.

 Let $P:=N_G(H)$ denote the \define{associated parabolic} to $H$, which is a parabolic subgroup of $G$ containing $B$.
-Note that $H$ is the intersection of the kernels of some characters of $P$; in general, horospherical subgroups of $G$ are exactly given by the intersection of the kernels of some characters of a parabolic subgroup of $G$.
-This associated parabolic corresponds to a subset $I\subseteq S$ (see \cite[Section 29.3, Theorem]{humphreys1975linear}); we denote $P=:P_I$ in this case (see \cite[Example 1.16]{pasquier2009introduction} for the description of these $P_I$ subgroups for $G=SL_n$).
+Then $H$ is the intersection of the kernels of some characters of $P$.
+This associated parabolic corresponds to a subset $I\subseteq S$, and we write $P=:P_I$ (see \cite[Section 29.3, Theorem]{humphreys1975linear}); note that we use the convention where $I$ is the set of simple roots for a Levi subgroup of $P=P_I$.

 Then $P/H$ is a torus which we call the \define{associated torus} to $G/H$.
 Let $N=N(G/H):=\frakX^*(P/H)$ denote the one-parameter subgroup lattice of the torus $P/H$; then $N^\vee=\frakX(P/H)$ is the dual lattice of characters.
 Note that $N^\vee$ is a sublattice of $\frakX(P)$, and $\frakX(P)$ is a sublattice of $\frakX(B)=\frakX(T)$.
 This character lattice $N^\vee$ describes $H$ as the intersection of the kernels of some characters of $P$, i.e. $H=\cap_{\chi\in N^\vee} \ker(\chi)$ where $\chi:P\to\G_m$ represents a character of $P$.